Home » Well control » Kill Sheet Calculation Steps, Formulas & Calculators

 11 Barite Required to Weight-Up

-It’s an easy matter to determine the amount of barite, which will be required once the total volume to weight-up is known.
+It’s easy to determine the amount of barite, which will be required once the total volume to weight-up is known.
 Use the following formula and record its value.

 12 Determine Pumping Time to Fill Surface Lines